𝗕𝘂𝘀𝗶𝗻𝗲𝘀𝘀 𝗖𝗼𝗺𝗽𝗲𝘁𝗶𝘁𝗶𝗼𝗻 𝗦𝘁𝗮𝗿𝘁𝘀 𝘄𝗶𝘁𝗵 𝗞𝗻𝗼𝘄𝗶𝗻𝗴 𝗧𝗵𝘆𝘀𝗲𝗹𝗳

 “𝐈𝐟 𝐲𝐨𝐮 𝐤𝐧𝐨𝐰 𝐭𝐡𝐞 𝐞𝐧𝐞𝐦𝐲 𝐚𝐧𝐝 𝐤𝐧𝐨𝐰 𝐲𝐨𝐮𝐫𝐬𝐞𝐥𝐟, 𝐲𝐨𝐮 𝐧𝐞𝐞𝐝 𝐧𝐨𝐭 𝐟𝐞𝐚𝐫 𝐭𝐡𝐞 𝐫𝐞𝐬𝐮𝐥𝐭 𝐨𝐟 𝐚 𝐡𝐮𝐧𝐝𝐫𝐞𝐝 𝐛𝐚𝐭𝐭𝐥𝐞𝐬.”

-𝗗𝗲𝘁𝗲𝗿𝗺𝗶𝗻𝗲 𝘄𝗵𝗮𝘁 𝘁𝗵𝗲𝘆 𝗼𝗳𝗳𝗲𝗿 (e.g. product, services, and prices).
-Note: With lost deals, ask prospects why they chose competitors.
+2. Determine what they offer by analyzing their technology, services, process, quality, prices, and positioning.
+If you lose deals, it’s useful to ask prospects why they chose competitors.

 * The full quote: “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.” ― Sun Tzu, 𝑇ℎ𝑒 𝐴𝑟𝑡 𝑜𝑓 𝑊𝑎𝑟